ascholerChemeketa/cs160Reader/_sources/CSPDecisionsIntro/Exercises.rst

         def testOne(self):
             self.assertEqual(weight, 3, "Testing that weight is 3.")
-            self.assertEqual(price, 1.3, "Testing that price is correct.") self.assertEqual(total, 3.9, "Testing the total is correct.")
+            self.assertEqual(price, 1.3, "Testing that price is correct.") self.assertAlmostEqual(total, 3.9, 2, "Testing the total is correct.")

     myTests().main()